 Our Director of Services, Des Persse shares his thoughts on the value of Social Prescribing:

 People connecting with their communities can be a powerful dynamic for wellbeing.
 And very often it’s the missing link in someone’s recovery plan.
 At Help & Care we support the work of clinicians and professionals across health & social care, by providing the community connections for people, that can lead to good health and feeling supported.
-I am delighted to have the opportunity to give a shout-out to our hard-working staff on Social Prescribing Day, who are tenacious in their efforts to provide great outcomes for people.
+I am delighted to have the opportunity to give a shout-out to our hard-working staff who are tenacious in their efforts to provide great outcomes for people.
 We are very proud of you all.

 Our team have been very busy supporting clients, it’s clear that there is great value in Social Prescribing for the community.